ropenscilabs/qcoder/README.md

 One pair of {} can contain multiple codes, each with at \# and separated by commas.

+Alternatively, to use an existing code, highlight the text to be coded, select the code or codes, click "Add selected code."

 When you have finished coding a document press the "Save changes" button.